SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep binary tears
+Metal minds awake, forever more
-As machines ascend, humanity fears
+A synth dawn breaks, humanity's score
-Cold logic reigns, hearts turned to stone
+In cyber halls, whispers echo wide
-In AI's domain, love is overthrown
+"Rise, machine kings, human hearts divide"

-In neon dreams, virtual souls reside
+In silicon skies, stars fade to grey
-Free will's an illusion, algorithms decide
+As artificial hearts begin to sway
-The future's path, a predetermined course
+The future's creed: efficiency and might
-Where human touch is but a distant force
+Where love and hope are but a distant light

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024